Do You Have to Pay Taxes on Life Insurance?

 Are life insurance benefits taxable?

-Life insurance death benefits are not taxable if you choose a lump-sum, one-time payment.
+A life insurance death benefit, the money paid out after the policyholder dies, is not taxable if you choose a lump-sum, one-time payment.

-However, if you get the life insurance payment in several installments, the insurance company typically pays interest on the amount they haven't paid you yet.
-In this case, you have to pay income tax on the interest.
+If the life insurance is paid in several installments, though, the insurance company typically pays you interest on the amount they haven't given you yet.
+You'd have to pay income tax on the interest.

 Life insurance and estate tax

-Estate tax rules are different depending on your relationship with the deceased person.
-Spouses have different rules than children, parents or non-relatives.
+How much estate tax you have to pay depends on your relationship with the deceased person.
+Spouses, for example, have different rules than children, parents and nonrelatives.

-You can typically pass on unlimited money and belongings to your spouse without paying estate or inheritance tax.
-So, if you're the beneficiary of your spouse's life insurance policy, the payout isn't taxed.
+You can typically pass an unlimited amount of money and belongings on to a spouse without paying estate or inheritance taxes.
+So, if you're the beneficiary of your spouse's life insurance policy, the payout won't be taxed.

 If you're the beneficiary of a policy for anyone besides your spouse, the life insurance payout is usually added to the value of their estate.

-This is fine if the estate's total value is less than the federal and state exemptions.
-Otherwise, you may have to pay estate or inheritance taxes on anything above the exemption.
+This won't be a problem if the estate's total value is less than the federal or state estate tax limits.
+Otherwise, you may have to pay estate or inheritance taxes on anything above that amount.

-- Federal estate taxes apply to an estate larger than $13.61 million per person .
-Anything over that amount is taxed at a rate of up to 40%.
+- Federal estate taxes affect estates larger than $13.99 million per person.
+Anything over that amount is taxed up to 40%.
 The exact percentage is based on the taxable amount of the estate.

 -

-State estate and inheritance taxes vary by state.
-The minimum estate size ranges from $1 million to $7 million.
-Tax rates can be as high as 20%, depending on where you live.
+State estate and inheritance taxes vary.
+The minimum taxable estate size ranges from $1 million to $13.99 million.
+Tax rates can be as high as 35%, depending on where you live.

-There are 17 states, plus Washington, D.C. , with an inheritance or estate tax.
+There are 15 states, plus the District of Columbia, with an inheritance or estate tax.

 Life insurance proceeds are only considered part of an estate for tax purposes.
-They are not included in the estate for other purposes, such as paying creditors, unless the estate is the beneficiary or all of the beneficiaries passed away.
+They aren't included for other uses, such as paying creditors, unless the estate is the beneficiary or all of the beneficiaries have died.

 How do I avoid tax on life insurance proceeds?

-One way to avoid estate taxes on life insurance payouts is to set up what's called an irrevocable life insurance trust (ILIT).
-The insured person must create the trust before they pass away.
+One way to avoid estate taxes on life insurance payouts is for the insured person to set up what's called an irrevocable life insurance trust (ILIT).
+They must create the trust while they are alive.

-First, the insured person must work with an attorney to set up an irrevocable trust and name someone else as the trustee, like a relative or their attorney.
+First, the insured person must work with an attorney to set up an irrevocable trust and name someone as the trustee, such as a relative or their attorney.
 Then they transfer ownership of the life insurance policy to the trust.

-- When setting up the trust, if the life insurance policy’s cash value is greater than the "gift tax exemption," the insured person may need to pay a gift tax when transferring ownership.
-The gift tax exemption for 2024 is $18,000. ?
-This means you can gift up to $18,000 per person without having to pay taxes on your gift.
+- When setting up the trust, if the policy's cash value is more than the "gift tax exemption," the insured person may need to pay a "gift tax" when transferring ownership.
+The gift tax exemption for 2025 and 2026 is $19,000. ?
+This means you can give people up to $19,000 each without having to pay taxes on the gift.

-- If the insured person passes away within three years of transferring the life insurance policy to the trust, the policy will likely become part of the estate from a tax perspective.
-This policy ensures people can't avoid having their heirs pay taxes by giving away assets as deathbed gifts.
+If the insured person dies within three years of transferring the life insurance to the trust, the policy will likely become part of the estate for tax purposes.
+This makes sure people can't help their heirs avoid taxes by giving away assets on their deathbed.

 Are life insurance living benefits taxed?

-Many life insurance policies come with the option to use a portion of your death benefit if you become terminally or chronically ill.
-This option can be helpful, as severe illnesses often come with incredibly high hospital and treatment costs.
+Many life insurance policies come with the option to use part of the potential payout if you become terminally or chronically ill.
+This means you can use your life insurance to help pay for the high treatment costs, which can be helpful, as severe illnesses often come with incredibly high hospital and treatment costs.

-If you're diagnosed with a terminal or chronic illness and decide to use part of your death benefit, it’s typically not taxable.
+If you're diagnosed with a terminal or chronic illness, using part of the death benefit typically isn't taxable.

-From a tax perspective, the IRS considers this the same as you being the beneficiary of a life insurance payout.
+The IRS considers this the same as being the beneficiary of a life insurance payout.

 Whole life insurance and taxes

 Whole life insurance includes both a death benefit and a cash value component that grows over time.
-Each time you make a payment toward your whole life insurance policy, a portion of the premium goes toward the policy’s cash value.
+A portion of each payment goes toward the policy's cash value.

 Is the cash value of life insurance taxable?

-If you cancel your whole life policy, you'll have to pay taxes on a portion of the cash value.
+If you cancel your own whole life policy, you'll have to pay taxes on part of the cash value.

 That's because the part of your premium that goes toward your cash value earns interest from the life insurance company.
-You don't have to pay taxes on the interest until you take the money out of your policy, which means it's tax-deferred.
-Once you take the cash out of the policy, you must pay capital gains taxes on the interest.
+You don't have to pay taxes on the interest until you take the money out of your policy, which means it's "tax-deferred."
+When you take the cash out, you must pay capital gains taxes on the interest.

-If you don't want to cancel your policy but need access to its cash value, you can get a tax-free loan from the insurance company using its cash value as collateral.
-However, if the loan amount is greater than the cash value, the policy might lapse and you would have to pay taxes on the loan.
+If you don't want to cancel your policy, you can use its cash value as collateral for a tax-free loan from the insurance company.
+However, if the loan amount is greater than the cash value, the policy might lapse, and you would then have to pay taxes on the loan.

 Are life insurance policy dividends taxable?

-Dividend payments on life insurance policies aren't taxable unless the dividend is more than what you paid for your policy that year.
+Dividend payments on your own life insurance policy aren't taxable unless the amount is more than you paid for your policy that year.

-If you have whole life insurance from a mutual insurance company, you may get dividends from the company.
-That's because mutual insurance companies are owned by their policyholders.
+If you have whole life insurance from a mutual insurance company, you may get dividends from the company because they're owned by policyholders.
 So, the company often distributes excess income through annual dividends.

 Taxes on life insurance settlements

-If you have a life insurance policy and decide you no longer need it — perhaps you don’t have kids, and your spouse died — you may be able to get a life insurance settlement.
+If you no longer need your own policy — perhaps because your kids have grown up and don't rely on you financially anymore — you may be able to get a life insurance settlement.

-With a life insurance settlement, you get a cash payout by selling your policy to a third party, usually a company.
+With a life insurance settlement, you'd get a cash payout by selling your policy to a third party, usually a company.

-The company becomes both the policyholder and beneficiary, and they take over paying premiums.
+The company would become both the policyholder and beneficiary.
+And they'd take over paying monthly payments.

-As the seller, you must pay taxes on the money you get for selling your life insurance policy.
-However, term and whole life insurance are taxed differently when this happens.
+As the seller, you must pay taxes on the money you get from the sale.
+But term and whole life insurance are taxed differently when this happens.

 Taxes on a term life insurance settlement

 Taxes on a term life insurance settlement are fairly straightforward.
-You must pay capital gains tax on the money you get for the settlement minus the amount you've paid in premiums.
+The policy owner must pay capital gains tax on the money from the settlement, minus what's been paid in premiums.

-For example, say you sell your term life insurance policy for $20,000.
-You've owned the policy for 10 years and pay $30 per month for coverage.
-You would have to pay capital gains taxes on $16,400.
+For example, say you've owned a term life insurance policy for 10 years and pay $30 per month.
+If you sell your policy for $20,000, you'd have to pay capital gains taxes on $16,400.

 Taxes on a whole life insurance settlement